 What is an Account?

-An account is a ledger record that summarizes all of the transactions that have occurred with the specific person or objects.
+An account is a ledger record that summarizes all of the transactions that have occurred with a specific person or object.

 Everyone wants to know the financial condition and the financial results of the organization at a certain time.
 In order to know these financial results, all transactions must be recorded in a disciplined and proper manner.

 The summary and a brief statement of these transactions are called the Account.